wangziqi2013/wangziqi2013.github.io/_posts/2019-08-03-nvthreads.markdown

 This paper introduces NVthreads, a parallel programming framework aiming at providing persistency without burdening programmers with modifying existing code to fit into the new paradigm, while being efficient on Non-Volatile devices.
 Prior to NVthreads, several NVM frameworks have been proposed.
 As pointed out by this paper, these proposals are usually not user-friendly and/or inefficient for two reasons.
+First, programmers may be forced to adapt to a new programming paradigm that is partially or entirely different from what they are used to.
+This may involve some deep learning curve, or require changing existing source code.
+Second, most prior publications focus on utilizing the byte-addressibility of NVM devices, which implies tracking and persisting changes at the unit of cache line sized blocks (64 Bytes).
+Although this scheme sometimes have less storage overhead and

 NVthreads